ChloeL-E/msp3-trailfinders/README.md

     * This font is clean, clear and easy to read online.

 -   ### Imagery
-    * Imagery has been kindly provided by north-east based photographer Mr Adam Lowes with consent.
+    * Imagery has been kindly provided by north-east based photographer Mr Adam Lowes.

 -   ### Wireframes